dret/webconcepts/concepts/link-relation/start.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/start"
 title:         "Link Relation: start"
+concept-name:  Link Relation
+concept-value: start
 description: "Refers to the first document in a collection of documents.
 This link type tells search engines which document is considered by the author to be the starting point of the collection."
 ---